odinuv/web/en/apv/walkthrough/backend-select/index.md

 ## Summary
 There are many more options (probably thousands!), how the above search form can be implemented.
-For example you can add searching by nickname, day of birth, height etc. There are many possibilities how all those criteria can be combined, which leads us to [application design](todo).
+For example you can add searching by a nickname, day of birth, height etc. There are many possibilities how all those criteria can be combined, which leads us to an [application design](todo).

-In this chapter you learned how to process HTML forms in PHP script.
+In this chapter you have learned how to process HTML forms in the PHP script.
 You should be familiar with the structure of `$_GET` and `$_POST` variables.
 Make sure you understand the rules how HTML form controls are transformed into [name-value pairs](/en/apv/walkthrough/html-forms/#name-and-value) and subsequently into `$_GET` and `$_POST` variables.
-This allows you to implement your own logic into of the application behavior.
-So from now on, most of the exercises have virtually unlimited number of solutions.
+This allows you to implement your own logic into the application behavior.
+So from now on, most of the exercises have a virtually unlimited number of solutions.

 ### New Concepts and Terms
 - Processing HTML forms